 About Matthew VanDyke

-Information about Matthew VanDyke's new documentary film about the war in Syria can be found at the film's website:
+Information about Matthew VanDyke's award-winning documentary film about the war in Syria can be found at the film's website:

-The best article yet written about Matthew VanDyke appeared in Das Magazin on 2/23/13.
+Another great article about Matthew VanDyke appeared in Das Magazin on 2/23/13.
 Written by Fritz Schaap, who spent a few days with VanDyke in the USA, it is an in-depth article about why VanDyke does what he does, why he fought in Libya, and his current work in Syria.

 The original article with photos is at Das Magazin's website here (in German), but an English translation appears below:

 As an American civilian in the war against dictators he found the meaning of life